RLuckom/raphaelluckom.com/hugo_site/content/posts/internet_history_000.md

 be accessed by anyone with a _web browser_.
 Those documents could _link_ to other documents on the same site or another site.
 It also made use of an existing convention of representing online "stuff" as _resources_-- things that it makes sense to GET, PUT, POST, or DELETE.
 One of the main goals of the effort was to allow large numbers of people to collaborate on complex tasks.
+It was this configuration of technologies, founded at CERN in 1991, that was named the _World Wide Web_.

 There's a lot more ground to cover, but this is a good place to pause.
-In future posts in this series, I'll explore the evolution of HTTP through its subsequent versions, and some of the important design concepts that arose as it matured.
-Later, I want to think about how HTTP serves as the foundation for other developments in internet technology, and the principles on which those later systems are designed.
+In future posts in this series, we'll explore the evolution of HTTP through its subsequent versions, and some of the important design concepts that arose as it matured.
+Later, we'll think about how HTTP serves as the foundation for other developments in internet technology, and the principles on which those later systems are designed.